vderckdeveloper/Portfolio_Client/README.md

 It’s like my digital diary but in code.
 Every piece of it tells a story of those "Let's just try this" ideas and "Oh cool, that actually worked! 💡" moments.

 Through this journey, I realized coding isn’t just about getting the job done.
 It’s about those small victories 🎯, the times you wanna high-five yourself because something finally works.
-It’s a bit of dedication, a sprinkle of frustration, and a whole lot of "ultimate joy 💕"
+It’s a bit of dedication, a sprinkle of frustration, and a whole lot of joy 💕

 So, kick back, have a look, and enjoy the ride through my coding adventure.
-It’s been an awesome mix of learning, experimenting, and, let’s be honest, "a way of life 🚀".

 And hey, if there’s one thing I’d love for you to take away from this, it’s that I’m all in on this **`programming gig 👨💖`**.
-Not just for the brain teasers but for the sheer joy of creating something out of nothing.
-Cheers to more coding escapades!

 &nbsp;
 ## ⚙️ Installation